Suicide of Ryan Halligan: Summer 2003

 After Ashley had called him a "loser", Halligan said, "It's girls like you who make me want to kill myself."
 His father found out about this later because it was a matter of record with the local police.
-Halligan's father also discovered some disturbing conversations between Halligan and a boy with a screen name he did not recognize.
+Halligan's father also discovered some disturbing conversations between Halligan and a boy with a screen name that he did not recognize.
 Halligan began communicating online with a pen-pal about suicide and death, and told him he was thinking about suicide.
 They had been exchanging information they had found on sites relating to death and suicide, including sites that taught them how to painlessly kill themselves.
-The pen-pal answered "Phew.
-It's about fucking time," shortly after Halligan had told him he'd been thinking about suicide, two weeks before he killed himself.
-This was the last conversation he had with the pen-pal.
-As Halligan's father found out, contrary to popular belief, Halligan's pen-pal was a boy he knew up until third grade, when the boy and his parents moved away.
+The pen-pal answered, "Phew.
+It's about fucking time," shortly after Halligan had told him he had been thinking about suicide, two weeks before Halligan killed himself.
+This was the last conversation Halligan had with the pen-pal.
+As Halligan's father found out, contrary to popular belief, Halligan's pen-pal was a boy he knew up until the third grade, when the boy and his parents moved away.
 When they found each other online, they reconnected.

 The pen-pal had, according to Halligan's father, turned into a very negative person with a bleak outlook on life.
 Online, the boys discussed how much they hated their popular classmates and how they made them feel.
 The pen-pal suggested suicide as a way out, writing, "If you killed yourself you would really make them feel bad."
 Halligan's father said that the boy was the worst possible friend that Halligan could have had at that time.

 The parents acknowledged that Halligan had discussed some of his worries and brought up suicide.
-He had told them his report card would be bad, and worried that his parents would be disappointed in him.
-One night he asked his dad if he had ever thought of suicide, who responded that he had, but also said, "Ryan, imagine if I did do that.
+Halligan had told them his report card would be bad, and worried that his parents would be disappointed in him.
+One night, Halligan asked his father if he had ever thought of suicide, who responded that he had, but also said, "Ryan, imagine if I did do that.
 Look at all the things we would have missed out on as a family."